ngdoc/ansible_with_virtualbox/README.md

 ```
 ansible-playbook delete_vbox.yaml -i inventory.ini -vvv
 ```
--i is the inventory option
+-i is the inventory option  <br />
--vvv means that output should be verbost
+-vvv means that output should be verbost  <br />

-additionally, ansible can support other options including:
+additionally, ansible can support other options including:  <br />
--u username for ssh connection
+-u username for ssh connection  <br />
 --ask-pass prompt for the password for the ssh connection

 ## commands used by playbooks to interact with virtualbox
 The commands used by the playbooks to interact with virtualbox come from virtualbox's native cli vboxmanage.
 To use it, just ensure it is added to the Path variable.
 Here is the documentation for the command: https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/vboxmanage-cmd-overview.html